-TIP: The train ride is a bit bumpy at times so, you may find it difficult to type on a laptop.
+PRO TRAVEL TIP: The VIA Rail Toronto to Montreal Train ride was a bit bumpy at times so, if you are riding the train for business travel you may find it difficult to type on a laptop and get work done.

-From taking advantage of the free wifi, enjoying the scenery as the train rolled by, dining on the excellent food and drinks (alcohol included), and getting some work done; it was a relaxing journey and kick-started our weekend in Montreal.
+From taking advantage of the free wifi, enjoying the views of the scenery as the train rolled by, dining on the excellent food and drinks (including Via Rail Business Class free alcohol), and getting some work done; it was a relaxing journey and kick-started our weekend in Montreal.

-Our journey to Montreal was fabulous but sadly, our return trip home to Toronto — not so much.
+Our journey by train from Toronto to Montreal was fabulous but sadly, our return trip home to Toronto — not so much.

 Not to be THAT person but on our trip home, a family of 6 – grandparents, parents, and two children came on board.
 For 5 hours, the adults relaxed and took advantage of the complimentary food and wine while the children cried, whined, and caused a commotion disturbing the entire Business Class train.
-We were sitting directly behind the facing set of 4 seats and the 6 of them were crammed into the 4 seats.
+We were sitting directly behind the facing set of 4 seats, and the 6 of them were into the four seats.

-No relaxing, no work, no conversation with my travel companion as we both retreated to our MP3 player to escape to our “special place” where all is peaceful and relaxing.
+No relaxing, no work, no conversation with my travel companion for the duration of our time as we both retreated to an MP3 player and a book to escape to our “special place” where all is peaceful and relaxing.